Region - Leh

 Rates are excluding GST of 5%

 **NOTICE: According to Government of Jammu & Kashmir, Office of District Magistrate, Leh it has been decided to impose fees & restrictions on number of tourist undertaking the Chadar trek.
-It was decided unanimously that for the ensuing season fees for foreign trekkers Rs.
-3000 - 3500 / trip & for domestic trekkers Rs.
-2,650 - 3,000/trip shall be enforced.
+It was decided unanimously that for the ensuing season fees (Wildlife + Environment + ALTOA fees) for foreign trekkers Rs.
+3500 - 4500 / trip & for domestic trekkers Rs.
+2,650 - 3,500/trip shall be enforced.
+Along with the same there is a Govt accidental Insurance fees which is also payable (Not defined).
 So please participant you need to pay this separately on your reporting day.

 Customized Treks for